 Configure composite charts to identify problems

-Drill down to single-node dashboards
+Drill down with single-node dashboards

 Click on X Charts of any composite chart's definition bar to display a dropdown of contributing contexts and nodes contributing.
 Click on the link icon next to a given node to quickly jump to the same chart in that node's single-node dashboard in Netdata Cloud.